Shark Tank's Robert Herjavec and Wonder Woman's Lyle Waggoner

 We like to have friends

-come tour pool,
+come to our pool,

 We play Kan Jam